Institutional Review Board Policy

 Research proposals are only granted approval for a one-year period, according to OHRP Federal guidelines.
 If research extends beyond a period of one year, and the research procedures have not changed, then the researcher shall request an extension by emailing the IRB Chair.
 If research extends beyond a period of one year, and the research procedures have changed, then the researcher must submit a new proposal.
 This procedure assures continuing review.

-The Board has the right to discontinue a research project that is not being conducted in accordance with the approved proposal or in cases of unexpected harm to participants.
-Notification of such to the researcher(s) should include rationale.
-Researchers must inform the Board immediately if any unexpected harm occurs.
+Researchers must inform the Board immediately if the research deviates from the proposal or if any harm or adverse event occurs to research participants.
+The Board will review reports of harm to participants on a case-by-case basis and determine if significant harm has occurred.
+The Board has the right to discontinue a research project that is not being conducted in accordance with the approved proposal or in cases of significant harm to participants.
+Board notification of such to the researcher(s) should include rationale.

 The Board is to retain on file the minutes of all meetings, as well as copies of all research proposals and correspondence.